 Nagy referred to what he calls “Masonic Forensics”, rather than Masonic Archaeology, due to the fact that he is not digging up the past most of the time trying to figure it out.
 Rather, the work he does is more geared toward solving puzzles, and sometimes this leads to solving some remarkable mysteries.
 This is what he has done in making the effort in evaluating the assorted sources of speculation as to the origins of the word, “Freemason”.

-These speculations usually fall into a few narrow categories but every last one of them could be considered fraudulent once one considers the conjectures supporting their collective conclusions.
 There are many Misleading Origins, however it becomes clear that differences exist in how the word [Freemasonry] was thought to have come about.
 Some sources claimed Free-Masons were Masons who worked freestones and the word eventually merged through common use.

 Others claimed that these were merely free men who were also Masons.
 Still others claimed that it was only through their association with a guild that these Masons were free to travel, work, earn and contribute.
 And yet there are some who state just the opposite: that this applied to Masons who are free from the constraints of guilds and lords.”